 Just because it says vegetarian, it does not mean it’s vegan.

 - I know reading the ingredient list for each product is a pain; but, it’s necessary.
+Once I became more aware of the products available to me, it became easy choosing which I wanted to continue eating.

 - I’ve seen the brand Quorn and Morning Star, among others, with egg whites on some of their products.